changnet/lua_parson/README.md

 -- @return json string
 encode(tbl, pretty, sparse)

--- decode a lua table to json string. a lua error will throw if any error occur -- @param tbl a lua table to be decode
+-- encode a lua table to json string. a lua error will throw if any error occur -- @param tbl a lua table to be decode
--- @param file a file path to output json string
--- @param pretty boolean, format json string to pretty human readable or not -- @param sparse a max number to set boundary of sparse array -- @return boolean
+-- @param file a file path that json string will be written in -- @param pretty boolean, format json string to pretty human readable or not -- @param sparse a max number to set boundary of sparse array -- @return boolean